Funhouse (Prettifun album)

-Funhouse (stylized as FunHouse) is the third studio album by American rapper Prettifun, released on September 29, 2024.
-Blending elements of experimental hip-hop, rage rap, and electronic textures, Funhouse was described as an evolution of Prettifun’s sound, receiving critical acclaim and expanding on the style he developed on earlier singles and EPs.
+Funhouse (stylized as FunHouse) is the third studio album by American rapper Prettifun, released on September 29, 2024 through Victor Victor Worldwide and Too Lost.
+Blending elements of experimental hip-hop, rage rap, and electronic textures, Funhouse was described as an evolution of Prettifun's sound, receiving critical acclaim and expanding on the style he developed on earlier singles and EPs.
+Following the release, Prettifun followed through with the deluxe edition of Funhouse, which featured 15 new tracks.

-Background and composition
+Background, composition, and release

-Prior to the release of Funhouse, Prettifun had gained a following through SoundCloud uploads and underground collaborations, paticularly with the production of Che's singles "Miley Cyrus" and "Pizza Time", compounded by the release of his first album, Pretti.
+Before the release of Funhouse, Prettifun had gained a following through SoundCloud uploads and underground collaborations, particularly with the production of Che's singles "Miley Cyrus" and "Pizza Time", compounded by the release of his first album, Pretti.
 Funhouse was first teased in September 2024 through social media posts and snippets on platforms such as TikTok and Instagram, where tracks like "Feel Like Uzi" and "Killem" were previewed.

 According to Prettifun's interview with The Fader, the rapper wrote:

-“It was a lot of stuff going on in my personal life.
-And how I made it past it was really just by perseverance,” prettifun says.
-“I literally had to be delusional with myself, literally telling myself, ‘there’s a reason for all of this shit that you’re going through right now."
+"It was a lot of stuff going on in my personal life.
+And how I made it past it was really just by perseverance," prettifun says.
+"I literally had to be delusional with myself, literally telling myself, 'there's a reason for all of this shit that you're going through right now."

+On September 29, 2024, Prettifun released the album to all streaming platforms.
+Then, on August 1, 2025, Prettifun would release the deluxe for Funhouse to all streaming platforms as well.